 After identifying a suitable funding opportunity and developing the proposal plan, it is time to start writing!
 Every sponsor has their own requirements, and this page will provide strategies and logistics for writing proposals for common sponsors.

 Best practices for all proposals

-- PIs should work with their grant administrator, research development professional, or foundation relations representative early in the process to understand the components needed for the proposal and to develop a proposal timeline.
+- Primary Investigators (PIs) should work with their grant administrator, research development professional, or foundation relations representative early in the process to understand the components needed for the proposal and to develop a proposal timeline.

 - Access the Prepare for the proposal process page for more information and best practices for proposal planning.

-- Seek out colleagues who have been successful in their application for a similar funding opportunity or have served on review panels.
+- Researchers should seek out colleagues who have been successful in applications for similar funding opportunities or who have served on review panels.
 They may be willing to share example sections or have advice on the proposal approach.

 - Identify colleagues to review the proposal or participate in a standing review panel, if available.
-Contact your research chair about opportunities within your department, center, or institute.
+The department's research chair should be contacted about opportunities within the department, center, or institute.